Direct applications to Deakin for Trimester 3 2019 close 3 November 2019

 You’ll undertake practical training focused on the relations between government, the private sector and community organisations, and between different levels of government.Read More

-To qualify for the award of Master of Politics and Policy, a student must successfully complete 16 credit points of study comprising:
+To qualify for the award of Master of Politics and Policy, a student must successfully complete 8 credit points as follows:

 Campuses by intake